Hyundai Santa Fe - Boot space, comfort and practicality

 A tall roof means headroom isn’t an issue in the Santa Fe, while shoulder space in the middle row is fine when travelling three-up.
 There’s a flat floor, and the front seat backs are hard plastic, so will take a kicking from careless feet.
 There are bag hooks on them, too, as well as USB sockets on the sides of the front seats.
 There are air vents on the B-pillars to help with ventilation, and they should be handy for those in the back on a hot summer day.

 The middle row slides back and forth, and this helps with access to the rearmost row.
-Once there, space is reasonable, but still tight for adults, while the upright tailgate means your head isn’t close to the rear screen.
+Once there, space is reasonable but still tight for adults.
+One positive is that the upright tailgate means your head isn’t close to the rear screen as it can be in some of the Santa Fe’s rivals.

 Recessed handles in the C-pillars are designed to help when climbing up to the roof bars or into the back.
 Straps on the rearmost seat backs mean they can be lifted easily, while the back row has air vents and USB ports.